tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 Showing the customer running code builds trust.
 When you can associate running code to individual customer stories during an iteration, it gives confidence that the team can deliver and deliver the right thing.
 If we keep talking to the business whilst developing the acceptance criteria, we stand a better change of discovering misunderstanding early and reduce the risk of critical failure.

 This confidence and trust doesn't come easy.
 Teams may have to talk at length about how a test actually proves a feature is working correctly.
-The customer may also want to refer back to passing tests, perhaps against a specific feature.
+The customer may also want to refer back to passing tests, perhaps to cross-reference a specific feature.

 Running your tests as part of your automated build and structuring the output in line with stories or iterations can help.
 It also forms a kind of 'live' system documentation.
-All the major specification testing frameworks offer strategies for achieving this and we'll talk specifically about Concordion in [Part 3](#part3).
+The majority of specification testing frameworks offer strategies for achieving this and we'll talk specifically about [Concordion](http://concordion.org) in [Part 3](#part3).

 D>## Technical vs business language {#technical-vs-business-language-aside}
 D>
 D> It's a really good idea to aim for a ubiquitous language between development and the business.
-It helps make sure that when someone is talking about the noun _instrument_, the team have a collective understanding of what an instrument actually is (is it a violin or an equity derivative from the finance industry?).
-When it comes to setting acceptance criteria, the language should favour the business camp.
+It helps make sure that when someone is talking about something, the whole team have a collective understanding of what that _thing_ is.
+As a silly example, is an "instrument" a violin or an equity derivative from the finance industry?
+D>
+D> When it comes to setting acceptance criteria, the language should favour the business camp.
 Write in terms of _business goals_ and not _test scripts_.
+The business shouldn't care how a test is implemented behind the scenes.
+It should be shown to go green in the language _they_ understand.
 D>
-D> The business shouldn't care how a test is implemented behind the scenes.
-It should be shown to go green in the language _they_ understand.
-It may be that whilst building trust, developers have to explain what components are being exercised or even show data in it's raw form but ultimately, the code is none of the business's concern.
-I see far too many teams fall into this trap whereby the business try to influence test infrastructure or how to go about testing some feature.
+D> It may be that whilst building trust, developers have to explain what components are being exercised or even show data in it's raw form but ultimately, the code is none of the business's concern.
+I see far too many teams fall into the trap where the business try to influence test infrastructure or how to go about testing some feature.
 This is always down to trust.
-Work hard at building trust and avoid frustration.
+Work hard at building trust and avoid the frustration.

 ## Further reading